 - You may sign up for a tour on our website as soon as the tour schedule becomes available.

-- The tour schedule for a particular month will be posted on the website three months in advance.
-For example, the schedule for December becomes available on September 1st at 12 Midnight, HST.
-(HST, Hawaii Standard Time, is 10 hours behind Greenwich Mean Time)
+- The tour schedule for a particular month will be posted on the website three months in advance except for the downtimes posted above.
+For example, the schedule for May becomes available on the first work day of February.

 - Sign up at least one week in advance.
 Sign up is on a first-come first-served basis.